abhigyan24-ops/GyaniAssistant/README.md

 ---

-## 🛠️ Known Issues & Roadmap
+## 🛣️ Refactor Roadmap

+This project is being modernised.
+Here's what's planned:

+- [ ] Upgrade OpenAI SDK from v0 to v1.x
-- [ ] GUI (`gui.py`) — under active development with customtkinter
+- [ ] Move all API keys to `.env` with python-dotenv
-- [ ] PyAudio install issues on Python 3.14 (use Python 3.11)
-- [ ] `SetReminder.py` — elif chain bug being fixed
+- [ ] Fix `SetReminder.py` elif chain bug
-- [ ] Move all API keys to `.env` file using python-dotenv
+- [ ] Replace Google scraping in `Temperature.py` with a proper weather API
-- [ ] Upgrade OpenAI v0 API calls to v1.x SDK
+- [ ] Build full GUI with customtkinter (`gui.py`)
-- [ ] Add intent detection to route voice commands to feature modules
+- [ ] Add voice command intent detection to route to feature modules
 - [ ] Cross-platform support (Linux / macOS)

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first.
+Especially help with the refactor roadmap above.

 1. Fork the repo
 2. Create your branch (`git checkout -b feature/YourFeature`)
 3. Commit your changes (`git commit -m 'Add YourFeature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

----

-## ⚠️ Disclaimer

-This project is for educational purposes.
-Never commit real API keys to a public repository.
-Always use environment variables or a `.env` file for secrets.

 ---